Abdelrahman-Ashraf22/cabin-haven/README.md

 <img src="/public/screenshots/mobile/8.png"/>
 </div>

-<p>Feel free to explore, provide feedback, or contribute!
-Your support means a lot, and I'm looking forward to any suggestions or improvements you might have. </p>
+<b>Feel free to explore, provide feedback, or contribute!
+Your support means a lot, and I'm looking forward to any suggestions or improvements you have. </bs>